DeusExMachIchNich/discord-bot/README.md

 ## About The Bot

-This is a simple Discord-bot to create appointments and get notifications from the Bot if the appointment is in a specified time range, can be changed in the .env file.
+This is a simple Discord-bot to create events and get notifications from the Bot if the event is in a specified time range, can be changed in the .env file.
-You can delete appointments and with a set role you can also use commands for the pm2 to restart the bot from afar or to stop it.
+You can delete events and with a set role you can also use commands for the pm2 to restart the bot from afar or to stop it.

 A new feature is the embed Reply. you can choose whenever you want a basic text-reply or a embed reply.

 Most Messages can be changed in the .env file.
 More incoming.

-The bot includes a Sqlite3 filebased Database to store Appointments.
-The Appointments will be deleted automatical after they expired.
+The bot includes a Sqlite3 filebased Database to store Events.
+The Events will be deleted automatical after they expired.